VanOvermeire/rusty-cdk/README.md

   - similar for secret
   - additional checks for structure of iam policies
     - for example resources is not required in all cases, but in most contexts it is
-- UpdateReplacePolicy/DeletionPolicy for storage (will slow down testing, so not yet)
+- UpdateReplacePolicy/DeletionPolicy for storage structs (will slow down testing, so not yet)
   - Tagging